Inventua/nucleus-core/Documentation/Setup and Configuration/Configuration.md

         }
       ],
       "Schemas": [
-        // In theory, different modules (which define their own schemas) can use different database connections.
-In practise,
+        // In theory, different modules (which define their own schemas) can use different database
-        // most modules will use the default connection, which has the name "*".
-Enterprise modules which communicate with
+        // connections.
+In practise, most modules will use the default connection, which has the name "*".
+Enterprise
-        // another database may need to use their own connection.
-Use the Schema.Name property to define which connection to use
+        // modules which communicate with another database may need to use their own connection.
+Use the Name
-        // for each schema.
-The special schema name "*" is the default connection used when there isn't a specific connection
+        // property to define which connection to use for each schema.
+The special schema name "*" is the default
-        // defined for a schema.
-ConnectionKey must match one of the Database.Connections.Key values above.
+        // connection used when there isn't a specific connection defined for a schema.
+ConnectionKey must match one of the Database:Connections:Key values above.
         {
           "Name": "*",
           "ConnectionKey": "CoreSqlite"